Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Proof of the main theorem

 for some $C_6>0$, where we now choose $0<\xi<1-\alpha$.
 Since

-with $(1-\beta)(1-1/\alpha) < 0$ and $\sup_{n\geq 1}E^*|Y_n|<\infty$ by \eqref{e:unif.l1}, an argument similar to the case $1\leq \alpha<2$ applies here as well.
-A similar argument proves, in the case $0<\alpha<1$, the ``positive'' version described in Remark \ref{rk:positive}.
+with $(1-\beta)(1-1/\alpha) < 0$ and $\sup_{n\geq1}E^*|Y_n|<\infty$ by (\ref{eunifl1}), an argument similar to the case $1\leq\alpha<2$ applies here as well.
+A similar argument proves, in the case $0<\alpha<1$, the ``positive'' version described in Remark \ref{rkpositive}.

-It remains to prove that the laws in the left hand side of \eqref{e:main} are tight in $D[0,L]$ for any fixed $L>0$.
-By Theorem 13.5 of \cite{billingsley:1999}, it is enough to show that there exist $\gamma_1 > 1$, $\gamma_2 \geq 0$ and $B>0$ such that
+It remains to prove that the laws in the left-hand side of (\ref{emain}) are tight in $D[0,L]$ for any fixed $L>0$.
+By Theorem 13.5 of \citet{billingsley1999}, it is enough to show that there exist $\gamma_1 > 1$, $\gamma_2 \geq0$ and $B>0$ such that

-for all $0 \leq r \leq s \leq t \leq L$, $n \geq 1$ and $\lambda > 0$.
+for all $0 \leq r \leq s \leq t \leq L$, $n \geq1$ and $\lambda> 0$.
 We start with a simple observation that, in the case $0<\alpha<1$, we may assume that the function $f$ is bounded.
-To see that, note that we can always write $f=f\one_{|f|>M} + f\one_{|f|\leq M}$, and use the finite-dimensional convergence in \eqref{e:main.pos} and the fact that $\mu\bigl( f\one_{|f|>M}\bigr)\to 0$ as $M\to\infty$.
+To see that, note that we can always write $f=f\mathbf{1}_{|f|>M} + f\mathbf {1}_{|f|\leq M}$, and use the finite-dimensional convergence in (\ref{emainpos}) and the fact that $\mu ( f\mathbf {1}_{|f|>M} )\to 0$ as $M\to\infty$.